cloudfoundry-attic/hm9000/README.md

     hm9000 listen --config=./local_config.json

 will come up, listen to NATS for heartbeats, and put them in the store under `/actual`.

+### Analyzing the desired and actual state

+    hm9000 analyze --config=./local_config.json

+will come up, compare the desired/actual state, and submit start and stop messages to the outbox.
+You can optionally pass `-poll` to analyze periodically.

+### Sending start and stop messages

+    hm9000 send --config=./local_config.json

+will come up, evaluate the pending starts and stops and publish them over NATS.
+You can optionally pass `-poll` to send messages periodically.

 ### Dumping the contents of the store